Submissions

 Tables and Figures

-Tables, figures and graphs should be incorporated into the text, single-spaced, 10-point font size, numbered consecutively as they are mentioned; the mention should be made with initial capital letters: Table 1, Figure 1.
+Tables, figures, and graphs should be incorporated into the text, with single spacing, 10-point font size, numbered consecutively as they are mentioned; the mention should be made with an initial capital letter: Table 1, Figure 1.
+All images, including graphs, should be labeled Figure.

-At least 300 PPI (pixels per inch) so that it can be appreciated effortlessly by the reader.
+At least 300 PPI (pixels per inch) so that it can be easily viewed by the reader.

 Sections